giovanniboscu/continuous-section-field/README.md

 ### Motivation

-CSF complements standard FEM workflows by offering a continuous ruled-solid representation for non-prismatic members.
-It allows for the direct evaluation of section-property fields, ensuring a smooth transition of stiffness parameters without the need for manual multi-segment discretization
+CSF complements standard FEM workflows by providing a continuous geometric representation of non-prismatic members.
+It enables direct evaluation of section-property fields along z, avoiding manual multi-segment discretization and supplying consistent sectional data for downstream analysis.

 It computes continuous section property fields - $A(z)$, $Ix(z)$, $Iy(z)$...  - for tapered and non-homogeneous members, exported as **CSV** and **YAML** for direct integration with any beam solver (OpenSees, SAP2000, and others) or section analysis tools (e.g. [sectionproperties](https://github.com/robbievanleeuwen/section-properties)).